giahp/giup_jobsearch/README.md

    - Job seekers can submit applications for desired positions.

 4. **Application Tracking:**
-   - Job seekers can track the status of their applications.
+   - Job seekers can track the status of their applications (pending/rejected/accepted).

 ### Flow
 Admin:
-Sign Up -> Log In -> Post Job -> Accept/Reject Applicants -> Close The Job -> Rate Employee -> Pay the app
+Sign Up -> Log In -> Post Job -> Accept/Reject Applicants (Reject/Accept)-> Close The Job -> Rate Employee -> Pay the app

 User:
 Sign Up -> Log In -> Apply Job -> Work if got accepted -> Rate Employer -> Get payment from the app